anirudhp97/Diabetes-Prediction-Using-Heroku/README.md

 (2) Creation of Requirements.txt file: This file consists of all the libraries and other dependencies which are used to build the project.
 Heroku goes through this file and installs all the dependencies while building the application for deployment.
 It is important to list down all the libraries along with the version which was used to build the model.</br>

 Link to the web application: https://diabetes-prediction-heroku.herokuapp.com </br>
-Link to watch the visual demonstration of model deployment on Heroku: https://www.youtube.com/watch?v=mrExsjcvF4o&list=PLZoTAELRMXVOAvUbePX1lTdxQR8EY35Z1&index=2
+Tutorial on how to deploy the model on Heroku: https://www.youtube.com/watch?v=mrExsjcvF4o&list=PLZoTAELRMXVOAvUbePX1lTdxQR8EY35Z1&index=2